Monitoring a developing pandemic with available data: Estimating with available data. The Covid-19 case of France

+To this end, it is first necessary to forecast the number of infected and hospitalized in October-2020.
+Following the methodology proposed in \cite{Gamiz:etal:25}, we predict the number of infected in October-2020 using the two-dimensional infection rate estimated from data until 30-September-2020 together with an indicator $C_1$ that closely approximates the well-known reproduction number.

+In brief, we assume that the infection rate at the end of the forecasting period equals the more recent estimate multiplied by $C_1$, and varies linearly in between.
+If no significant changes in the infection are anticipated, setting $C_1=1$ yields reliable predictions for the forthcoming period.

+Alternatively, the optimal value of $C_1$ can be estimated in the infeasible scenario in which observations within the forecasting interval are available.
+In this case, the optimal value is found to be $C_1 = 1.86$ (additional details are provided in \citep{Gamiz:etal:25}).
+Using this value produces predictions for October 2020 that are closest to the observed infection counts.

-Once the predicted number of infections in October are obtained, we can predict the new daily hospitalized and the number of deaths inside hospital.
-For this we assume that, in the forecasting interval, the hospitalization rate defined in \cite{Gamiz:etal:23} as well as the survival hazard function defined in Section \ref{sec:model} are constant and equal to the most recent estimation (at time $T$), respectively.
-Then we obtain forecasts of the number of deaths inside hospital in the period of October 2020.
+Once the predicted number of infections in October is obtained, the daily number of new hospitalized and deaths inside hospital can be forecasted.
+This is performed under the assumption that, throughout the forecasting interval, the hospitalization rate (defined in \cite{Gamiz:etal:25}) and the survival hazard function defined (Section \ref{sec:model}) remain constant and equal to the most recent estimates (at time $T$), respectively.
+This procedure yields forecasts of the number of in-hospital deaths for October 2020.

-Finally, to predict the total number of deaths (inside and outside the hospital) we use the extrapolated ratio $\widetilde{g}(T+s)$ as defined in Section \ref{sec:forecast}.
-Under the assumption that the ratio of number-of-deaths-outside and the number-of-deaths-inside is constant, that is, $\widetilde{g}(T+s)=\widehat{g}(T)$, for all $0<s \leq h$, we have that $C_2=1$.
-On the other hand, we can consider an infeasible in practice procedure to choose the optimal value of the constant by optimizing the predicted number of daily deaths in the target forecasting interval, that is in October-2020.\
+Finally, to predict the total number of deaths (inside and outside hospital) we use the extrapolated ratio $\widetilde{F}(T+s)$ as defined in Section \ref{sec:forecast}.
+Under the assumption that the ratio of out-of-hospital deaths and in-hospital deaths is constant, that is, $\widetilde{F}(T+s)=\widehat{F}(T)$, for all $0<s \leq h$, we have that $C_2=1$.
+Alternatively, an infeasible in practice procedure would determine the optimal value of $C_2$ by minimizing the prediction error for daily deaths within the forecasting interval (October2020).\ Figure \ref{fig:forecast} presents the results for the Covid-19 data in France.
+Two forecasts for the total number of deaths in October are shown.
+The first (blue line) uses the optimal values $C_1=1.86$ and $C_2=6.82$.
+The second (red line), assumes no significant changes relative to 30-September-2020 and sets $C_1=C_2=1$.

-Figure \ref{fig:forecast} displays the results for our real data application of covid-19 in France.
-Two different forecasts for the total number of deaths in October are presented in the plot.
-On the one hand we consider the values predicted (green line) with the optimal value of infection indicator $C_1=1.542$ and the optimal survival indicator $C_2=2.732$.
-On the other hand, if no prior expert knowledge is available and we assume that in the very next future (October 2020) no significant changes in the evolution of the pandemic are expected with respect to the current situation (30-September-2020), we calculate predicted values for new infections and total number of deaths taking $C_1=C_2=1$.
-These values are represented by the blue curve plotted in Figure \ref{fig:forecast}.

-We consider the observation interval until 30-September-2020 and predict the total number of deaths in October-2020.